 - Rest 2 minutes after the last set.

-- WO #5: Add 10% BW.
+- WO #5: Add 10 percent BW.
 Increase to 6 sets of 10 reps.
-Cut your rest to 45 seconds, except for box step-ups and front lunges, where you will continue to rest for 30 seconds.
+Cut your rest to 45 seconds per set.
+Continue to rest for 30 seconds for box step-ups and front lunges.

 Goblet Squat with Overhead Press

-Determining the order, relative importance and magnitude of your strength training cycles will present a number of challenges and as with all forms of training there is no one recipe that will work for everyone.
-Its almost easier to tell you what NOT to do than it is what TO do.
+Determining the order, relative importance, and magnitude of your strength training cycles will present a number of challenges.
+As with all forms of training, there is no one recipe that will work for everyone.
+It’s almost easier to tell you what NOT to do than what TO do.
 Let’s start with an example of a common mistake.

-It is not a stretch to say that this inability to recognize and contextualize the type and role of strength training is what keeps people doing bench press or heavy squats when they want to do is run or climb uphill faster.
-We literally see this kind of mistake on a daily basis and it’s why we devote so much electronic ink to the theory of training.
+It is not a stretch to say that this inability to recognize and contextualize different types of strength training is what keeps people doing bench presses or heavy squats when what they want to do is run or climb uphill faster.
+We see this kind of mistake on a daily basis and it’s why we devote so much electronic ink to the theory of training.

-- Pick a goal.
 This is especially important if you are new to training and strength training in particular.
-It can be tempting to think that you can do it all: climb 5.13 and break 20 hours in the Leadville 100mile race.
-If you’re new to this stuff try a single sport focus in order to learn how to manage the training.
-When you’ve mastered one sport’s training you’ll be much better equipped to branch out to others.
+It can be tempting to think that you can do it all: climb 5.13 and break 20 hours in the Leadville 100-mile race.
+If you’re new to this stuff, focus first on a single sport in order to learn how to manage the training.
+Once you’ve mastered the training for one sport, you’ll be much better equipped to branch out to others.

 Strength training for rock and ice climbing should follow a similar progression from general to specific, though with a greater emphasis on upper-body exercises.
-While base training for climbing involves doing a large volume of easier pitches, it is not enough to merely get out and climb, climb, climb.
+While base training for climbing involves doing a large volume of easier pitches, it is not enough to merely get out and climb a bunch.
 If you want to see gains in finger strength, dynamic power, and endurance, you have to train those aspects of your climbing specifically.

 To determine what you need to work on, assess your weaknesses.
 Are your climbing skills—footwork, route-reading ability, balance—holding you back from your goals?
 Or are your skills solid and you lack power and grip strength?
 Don’t be surprised if you’re deficient in certain skills and certain elements of strength.
 No matter your weak points, isolate your physical training and your technique training so as to give individual, focused attention to each.
 By doing this, not only will you be better able to monitor and measure your progress, you’ll also make progress more quickly.

-Interested in reading more?
+Interested in learning more?
 Here is a roundup of further reading about strength training for climbing: